-Reporting Procedure-The instructor will confront the student or students involved and report the offense to the department chairperson for consultation.
-Prior to making a course-specific judgment about penalties to be imposed, the dean of faculty and administration will be notified about the offense, who will determine if additional disciplinary action may be warranted.
-The dean of faculty and administration will inform the dean of student development for the purpose of record keeping and, if applicable, consideration of additional disciplinary measures to be taken.
-A staff member or administrator who discovers a case of academic dishonesty should report it to the dean of faculty and administration, who shall then follow the procedures of this document.
+Reporting Procedure- The instructor will confront the student or students involved and report the offense to the department chairperson for consultation.
+Prior to making a course-specific judgment about penalties to be imposed, the appropriate academic dean will be notified about the offense, who will determine if additional disciplinary action may be warranted.
+The appropriate academic dean will inform the dean of student development for the purpose of record keeping and, if applicable, consideration of additional disciplinary measures to be taken.
+A staff member or administrator who discovers a case of academic dishonesty should report it to the appropriate academic dean, who shall then follow the procedures of this document.